Category Archives: Iraqi Refugees

 Guardian: Iraqi Children for Sale

-And so, what happens after the storm?
-Here’s an article published in the Guardian newspaper: Corruption, weak law enforcement and porous borders are compounding a growing child trafficking crisis in Iraq, according to officials and aid agencies, with scores of … Continue reading
+Corruption, weak law enforcement and porous borders are compounding a growing child trafficking crisis in Iraq, according to officials and aid agencies, with scores of children abducted each year and sold internally or abroad.

-Leave a Comment
+Leave a comment

 Filed under American Politics, Arts, Humanitarian, Iraq, Iraqi Refugees, Media, Middle East Politics